mritunjaysharma394/vowpal-wiki/Warm-starting-contextual-bandits.md

 Note that the VW output has the same doubling schedule; however, we only count the example weight, the average loss, and the loss since last checkpoint in the interaction stage.
 (The "example counter" starts from 10 though - this is because we processed the first 10 warm start examples before the interaction stage.)

+# 2 Baseline 1: using only interaction examples (Bandit-Only)

 We can also run the above command without the "--warm_start_update" option, which essentially skips the warm start examples and perform contextual bandit learning directly:

     ./vw --warm_cb 10 --cb_explore_adf --cb_type mtr --epsilon 0.05 --warm_start 10 --interaction 5000 --interaction_update -d text_highnoise_m.vw